San Bernardino County Transportation Authority: Ontario Connector Project

-As a cost-effective solution compared to the proposed extension of the Foothill Extension project from Montclair Transcenter to Ontario International Airport, estimated at around $1–1.5 billion, the SBCTA and the airport are currently in the process of trying to implement a tunnel with autonomous, zero-emission vehicles on an on-demand basis from the Metrolink San Bernardino Line's Rancho Cucamonga station to Ontario International Airport.
+As a cost-effective solution compared to the proposed extension of the Foothill Extension project from the Montclair Transit Center to Ontario International Airport, estimated at around $1–1.5 billion, the SBCTA and the airport were in the process of trying to implement a tunnel with autonomous, zero-emission vehicles on an on-demand basis from the Metrolink San Bernardino Line's Rancho Cucamonga station to Ontario International Airport.

 Initially, The Boring Company proposed constructing a single 2.8 mi tunnel similar to the Las Vegas Convention Center Loop that would cost $60 million.
 The company eventually dropped out of the project because they refused to submit another refined proposal.

 The SBCTA moved forward with plans on the project.
-The new plans for the project include two 4.2 mi tunnels that will cost roughly $492 million.
+The new plans for the project included two 4.2 mi tunnels that would cost roughly $492 million.
 The SBCTA selected HNTB as their new contractor to design, build, and maintain the project.